The Farndale Story

 The story of the Bakers of Highfields, the Chapmans, and other related families

-The Farndale Story is now largely complete as a first draft, though the final sections are still to be written.
+The Farndale Story is now largely complete as a first draft, though some remaining sections are still to be written.

 A Journey through time, following in the footsteps of one family